Audit-grade. Offline by design.

 We sit on the lawful side of these regimes by handling no personal information ourselves.
 You stay the data controller.
 Below: what each framework requires, how The Matrix meets it, and what stays your job.

-The category that uploads your scans to a server, runs an OCR + LLM pass, and "intelligently" sorts.
+The category that uploads your scans to a server, runs an OCR + LLM pass, and sorts on the vendor's side.
 That's a different threat model from ours.

 Signed attestation letter.

-Business-tier customers can request a signed PDF attestation suitable for sharing with internal audit, an external assessor, or a procurement reviewer.
+Customers can request a signed PDF attestation suitable for sharing with internal audit or an external assessor.

 What the letter says